 As part of the early stages of working with any new client, an SEO agency will use a set of tools, commonly SEMRush, Moz, Ahrefs, Screaming Frog to name a few, to determine the current state and existing rankings.
-It's at this early stage that previous cheap SEO can be uncovered - in terms of toxic links, low quality links, over optimisation, poor content, the list goes on.
+It's at this early stage that previous 'cheap SEO' can be uncovered - in terms of toxic links, low-quality links, over-optimisation, poor content, the list goes on.

 Expensive SEO - Is it worth it?

-The world of search engines optimisation doesn't have to be a minefield and there are many legitimate online marketing agencies - however, one tactic that we have seen used on multiple occasions is companies offering excessively expensive SEO pricing.
+The world of search engine optimisation doesn't have to be a minefield and there are many legitimate online marketing agencies - however, one tactic that we have seen used on multiple occasions is companies offering excessively expensive SEO pricing.

 If you're getting what you're paying for then expensive SEO isn't necessarily a bad thing, the problem being when the costs are huge and the customer service and more importantly the results do not align with the price tag.